0x03BB/sql-server/readme.md

 - NETWORK
 The name of the Docker network to create.
 This is required if the `network` or `network-and-port` override file is used.
 - PORT
-The port to use, using Docker Compose short syntax, if the `port` or `network-and-port` override file is used.
-Defaults to `1433:1433` if not provided.
+The port to use if the `port` or `network-and-port` override file is used.
+Defaults to `1433` if not provided.